Research Revealed

 Share the Art of your Discovery

-Research Revealed is a photo competition for University of Oregon undergraduates involved in research and creative scholarship.
+Research Revealed is a photo and multimedia contest for University of Oregon undergraduates involved in research and creative scholarship.

-Research Revealed is sponsored by the Office of the Vice President for Research and Innovation, the Undergraduate Research Opportunity Program, and the Research Communications office.
+Research Revealed is sponsored by the Office of the Vice President for Research and Innovation and the Undergraduate Research Opportunity Program.

 Important Dates

-• Award winning photos will be displayed at Undergraduate Research Symposium on May 22, 2025.
+• Award winning photos will be displayed at the Week of Research and Innovation on April 7, 2026 and the Undergraduate Research Symposium on May 7, 2026.

 Eligibility

-The competition is open to all currently enrolled undergraduates at the University of Oregon.
+The contest is open to all currently enrolled undergraduates at the University of Oregon.

 Evaluation Criteria